2026 mouse plague devastates WA, SA farms and towns

 Details reported by only one source:

-- Morawa Shire President Karen Chappel described the situation as 'horrid,' noting the constant task of cleaning up carcasses and the foul odor of mice.
+- Morawa Shire President Karen Chappel described the situation as 'horrid,' with residents constantly cleaning dead mice and dealing with odors.

 Source Articles